kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 "You're not doing professional programming when you use frameworks or libraries."
 </blockquote>

 Some comments I engaged with (mostly online) and some I didn't.
-But they didn't really bother me to the point I felt compelled to write this post.
+But they didn't really bother me to the point I felt compelled to blog about it.

 I had real-world web developer stuff to deal with so I moved on.
 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
 An article that bummed me out when I first read it four-and-a-half years ago.

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the level that he did.
-This was a result of his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.
+The catalyst for this was his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

 Despite the problems solved by things like Cappuccino and Ember, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
-No time was spent on analyzing the problems they solved: everything was focused on the negatives.
+Little-to-no time was spent on analyzing the problems they solved: everything was focused on the negatives.

 Kevin viewed this as the web developer community spending too much time worrying about the wrong things.
 He also pointed out that this doesn't happen in the traditional software development community: I'm assuming he was referring to the Java community, the Ruby community, etc.